How to end a fixed term tenancy early

 Negotiate with your landlord

-You don't have an automatic right to end the tenancy early even if:
+You do not have an automatic right to end the tenancy early even if:

 your situation has changed